wdawson/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 Three Group functions help you use dynamic group whitelists:  `contains`, `startsWith`, and `endsWith`.

 These functions return all the groups that match the specified criteria.
-Use this function to get a list of groups that include the current user is as a member.
+Use this function to get a list of groups that include the current user as a member.

 You can use this function anywhere to get a list of groups of which the current user is a member, including both user groups and app groups that originate from sources outside Okta, such as from Active Directory and Workday.
 Additionally, you can use this combined, custom-formatted list for customizable claims into Access and ID Tokens that drive authorization flows.
 All three functions have the same parameters: